-This shows that even though the apps and the headsets are still in the upgrading era and are still unknowns people are willing to buy them even though it can mean they might lose money.
-According to a research done by Nifty Reads in a survey 92% of respondents mentioned said that they are aware of the term "Virtual Reality."
-Additionally, only 4% of respondents between the ages of 14 and 19 said they have no interest in VR.

-And with the youth the VR technologies future is limitless as it is the new hot topic and is an interesting aspect for everyone.
+This shows that even though the apps and the headsets are still in the upgrading era and are still relatively now well known, people are willing to buy them even though it can mean they might lose money.
+According to a research carried out by Nifty Reads in a survey 92% of respondents mentioned said that they are aware of the term "Virtual Reality."
+Additionally, only 4% of respondents between the ages of 14 and 19 said they have no interest in VR giving an indication that the youth the VR technologies future is limitless as it is the new hot topic and is an interesting aspect for everyone.

-This article aims to solve the problem of giving the youth the necessary skills and knowledge for both themselves and the job they are supposed to do.
+The proposed idea has the potential to become an interesting set project which is expected to help to create the opportunity to give the youth the necessary skills and knowledge for both themselves and the job they are supposed to do.
 By using Holland's Raisec criteria our vision will give the young generation a chance to understand what areas they are inclined to succeed by determining if they are Doers (Realistic), Thinkers (Investigative), Creators (Artistic), Helpers (Social), Persuaders (Enterprising) or Organizers (Conventional).
-With well thought games and quests our app will let the users understand themselves better and choose a path according to these values.
+With well mari future thought games and quests the proposed app will let the users understand themselves better and choose a path according to these values.